things to do in Kona

 Manta Ray snorkeling in Big Island

-A bucket-list experience for many, there are several reputable tour operators in town that offer manta ray snorkeling trips, departing (usually) from the Honokohau Marina just north of Kailua-Kona town.
+Swimming with manta rays is a bucket-list experience for many, and maybe also for you?
+There are several reputable tour operators in town that offer manta ray snorkeling trips, departing (usually) from the Honokohau Marina just north of Kailua-Kona town.

 Typically, the rays congregate around four particular areas: Kaukalaelae Point (but most people know it as Manta Village), Manta Heaven in Makako Bay, and the Kohala Coast resort (plus the Manta learning center in the Sheraton Kona resort).